European Union Studies (MA)

 What are your career prospects?

-This Master's prepares you for a wide range of roles in almost every sector of the job market.
-Our graduates work at different types of organisations, such as research institutes, international organisations, government bodies, NGOs and academia.
-Recent alumni have build successful professional careers as policy advisors, researchers, coordinators and advocates on EU matters in both government and private sectors.
+This Master's prepares you for a wide range of roles in different sectors.
+Recent alumni have built successful professional careers as policy advisors, researchers, coordinators and advocates on EU matters in both government and private sectors.

-In order to help our students find their way in the world of work, the European Union Studies programme works closely with the Alumni office of the Faculty of Humanities to maintain contact with our alumni and learn from their experience.
-We regularly invite our alumni to give talks at EU seminars, and offer our students and graduates many opportunities to network with one another during events such as the the EUS study trip to Brussels, on-campus alumni events, and the annual Alumni in Brussels events.
+We regularly invite our alumni to give talks at EU seminars, and offer our students and graduates many opportunities to network with one another during events such as the EUS study trip to Brussels, on-campus alumni events, and the annual Alumni in Brussels events.

 Find out more about the career prospects